top of page

 50 Things To Do before you're 5 is a mobile app that gives parents and carers 50 fantastic experiences to share with their children to help develop their confidence, language and vocabulary and to support them in being ready for the next stage in their education.
 The 50 activities are low or no cost experiences that include indoor and outdoor activities.
 Download the app from the Apple App Store or Google play.
 It is a free app and just search for Hertfordshire.

-I am now looking at my register for September.
-If you would like to increase your child’s hours or make any changes, please see Sue or Anna asap.
+After half term I will looking at the register for January.
+If you would like to change your child’s sessions or increase their sessions, please let me know asap.

 _____________________________________________________________________